This is the multi-page printable view of this section. Click here to print.

 Introduction

 In this lesson, we went more into the technical limitations of the Cessna 172 aircraft.
-Also we did some slow-flight exercises to be somewhat ahead of schedule and we had some spare time.
+Also we did some slow-flight exercises to be somewhat ahead of schedule as we had some spare time.

 Limitations